Therapy Dog Program

 - When Winnie is not on campus, she will either be at home or with a designated staff member who will not bring her into student areas.

 - As a school therapy dog, Winnie completes several levels of training.
-She is a graduate of Happy Tails Training Center, and is a current student of Soul Harbor and The Loose Leash Academy
+She is a graduate of Happy Tails Training Center, and is a current student at The Loose Leash Academy

 - Winnie will always be on leash and handled by Mr. Finnerty